RITUAL GUMBO: A PASSAGE

 Kanaval is the Haitian Creole name for the celebration leading up to Mardi Gras.
 In this new project, choreographer Helanius J. Wilkins reflects on the spiritual, sensorial, and embodied experience of Kanaval to create a dance work, called Kanaval, that is collaborative, immersive, and illuminating.
 In the making of this project, Wilkins draws connections between his upbringing in Lafayette, Louisiana and his Haitian Creole heritage in order to diminish barriers between cultures, and to expand possibilities for Black men in America.
 This new project is anticipated to run 50 minutes without intermission.

-Kanaval is set to premiere March 2021.
+Due to the COVID-19 pandemic, the premiere of Kanaval is postponed and anticipated to now take place in 2022.
 (More details to come soon!)
 Unlike the previous two installments, this project will be an ensemble work featuring six professional dancers.

 Looking for: Presenting Partners, Funders, Touring Opportunities